byzer-org/byzer-lang/README.md

     |-- RELEASE
 ```

-## Contributing to MLSQL
+## How to contribute to Kolo-Lang

-If you are planning to contribute to this repository, please create an issue at [our Issue page](https://github.com/allwefantasy/streamingpro/issues)
+If you are planning to contribute to this repository, please create an issue at [our Issue page](https://github.com/byzer-org/kolo-lang/issues)
 even if the topic is not related to source code itself (e.g., documentation, new idea and proposal).

 This is an active open source project for everyone,